RandomSearch18/a-level-project/docs/readme.md

 #### Drawing the route on a map

 My stakeholder interviews, especially with Andrew, have shown that having the route displayed on a map is the most valuable way to present the information.
+This will be done with the Leaflet.js library, by displaying an interactive base map that uses the OpenStreetMap Foundation (OSMF) raster tile server (<https://tile.openstreetmap.org/>).
+The route will then be overlaid with a coloured highlight along the paths that make up the route.